-Quick Review: Loans from LightStream have some of the lowest interest rates on the market.
-Their APRs start as low as 3.49% and only top out at 17.29%.
+LightStream have some of the lowest interest rates on the market as their APRs start as low as 2.49% and only top out at 19.99%.
 You can also borrow large amounts for long periods of time, with loans of up to $100,000 for as long as 144 months (12 years).
 It’s useful to note that LightStream is a division of Truist Bank – formerly SunTrust Bank, before its merger with BB&T.

 LightStream Personal Loan Terms

 |APRs||2% - 20%|

 |Time to Receive Loan Money||1 - 2 business days|